 Icosphere Lamp Shade

 My pendant lamp shade is in the shape of an icosphere (a form of geodesic polyhedron).
-For sustainability reasons, I chose to make the lamp shade out of craft paper, and the internal structure out of of solid wood.
+For sustainability reasons, I chose to make the lamp shade out of craft paper, and the internal structure out of wood.
 The lamp shade keeps its spherical shape by the rigidity in the folds of the triangle tabs.
+The five sides of the rim are connected with splines, and the spline slots were cut with a biscuit joiner.
 The lamp shade measures approximately 19-inches in diameter.
-Potentially, I see this lamp shade as ambient light for a resaurant or hotel, perhaps several clustered together.
-Crafting this lamp shade was difficult, but fun.
+The light bulb was 800 lumen, warm white.

-The images below show most of the process.
+The images below show some of the build process.

 Solid wood rim with plant-based wax-oil finish.